Grant Guide for Local Partners

 Ideas for why and how to incorporate Commuters Trust benefits into grants

-• For a higher education grant, provide subsidized transportation for college students who need to get to and fro low paying or unpaid internships
+For a higher education grant, provide subsidized transportation for young adults completing Career and Technical Education (CTE) hours or college students who need to get to and from low paying or unpaid internships

 Copy that you can use in Grant Narratives about Commuters Trust